 - To use IP addresses to identify your approximate location, to block disruptive use, to record website traffic or to personalise the way our information is presented to you;

 - To analyse and improve the online services we offer, to make them as user-friendly as possible;

-- We may collect personal information to conduct supporter research.
+- We may collect personal information to conduct supporter research and this is on occasion through our existing network.
 We may also analyse information you provide to us with other freely available public information to create a profile of supporter interests, preferences and level of potential donations so that we can contact you in the most appropriate way and with the most relevant information (for more information about this use, see How will you combine and analyse the information we collect about you?)

 - Where collecting and holding your information is required or authorised by law;

 - We may use your personal information for the purposes of credit risk reduction or fraud prevention (using external specialist agencies to help us); and